Siege of Villa di Chiesa: Siege

 The siege was launched on the 28 June 1323.
 The Aragonese-Arborea army could count on thousand men and several siege engines, while the Pisan town of Villa di Chiesa provided for his defence of 250 knights, 1,000 troops, which included 128 crossbowmen, and 600 "townspeople", as well as of massive defensive walls.

 Soon the hot and humid weather and the malaria epidemics decimated the besieging army.
 The Aragonese also suffered numerous defections; many in fact, given the unexpected long duration of the war, returned to the Iberian lands well before the end of the military operations.

 For months the crossbowmen of Villa di Chiesa inflicted heavy losses on the Aragonese army that could not penetrate inside the walls.
 The Aragonese-Arborense alliance, to force the defenders to surrender by attrition, decided to cut all forms of supply to the besieged city.

-The city surrendered the 7 February 1324, after eight months of siege.
+The city surrendered on 7 February 1324, after eight months of siege.
 At the entrance of the Iberian troops in the city everything edible had been consumed, according to reports, the besieged ate even mice, cats, dogs, and birds before capitulating.